johnnygreco/midiGPT/README.md

 # 🎹 midiGPT

 Inspired by Andrej Karpathy's [minGPT](https://github.com/karpathy/minGPT), I am building `midiGPT` as a **learning-in-public** project.
-The goal is to build a from-scratch PyTorch implementation of decoder-only transformer model (similar to GPT) on MIDI data.
+The goal is to build a from-scratch PyTorch implementation of a decoder-only transformer model (similar to GPT) that generates music as MIDI data.

 # Mini Projects
 The [projects](projects) directory contains simple example applications of `midiGPT`.